Brigitte Gabriel: ACT for America

-Gabriel's organization ACT for America has been described as anti-Muslim.
+Gabriel founded the advocacy group "ACT for America" in 2007.
+It has been described as anti-Muslim.
 According to The New York Times, ACT for America draws "on three rather religious and partisan streams in American politics: evangelical Christian conservatives, hard-line defenders of Israel (both Jews and Christians) and Tea Party Republicans".
 According to The Washington Post, the organization "touted as its 'first accomplishment' its 2008 campaign to shut down a Minnesota Islamic school."